Minerva’s Authentication

-The Digital and Technology Partners (DTP) department is phasing out the Symantec VIP token as the two-factor authentication method for Minerva.
-We will switch to Microsoft’s Azure multi-factor authentication (MFA) at 9:00 am Thursday, March 26, 2026.
+The Digital and Technology Partners (DTP) department has phased out the Symantec VIP token as the two-factor authentication method for Minerva.
+Minerva has switched to Microsoft’s Azure multi-factor authentication (MFA) since 9:00 am Thursday, March 26, 2026.

 Available authentication methods: